 Image Credit: Alexander_Evgenyevich, Shutterstock

-Finally, now that we have looked at the food that you should buy your cat, what should you serve your cat her food in?
+Finally, now that we have looked at the food you should buy your cat, what should you serve the food in?
 Below are some tips when choosing your cat’s dish.

 1. Don’t Use Plastic